foxanna/flutter_theme_workshop/workshop/06_screens/instructions.md

 The last styling task for today is configuring the screen skeleton: `Scaffold` and `AppBar` widgets.

+Check the code snippet on the right.
+The `ExampleWidget` content changed to a single `Text`.

 ## Scaffold widget

 `Scaffold` is a fundamental widget responsible for screen layout and behaviour, and it does not have much styling possibilities in it.
 The individual `Scaffold` background can be changed with: